happyhorseshoe/QA_Class_TestCaseTarget/TestPlanTarget.md

 >Description: When logged into account and choosing a pickup location that is more than 25 miles away from home store.  <br>

 Preconditions: Browser capable of supporting the site.
-Location services turned on device.
+Device has location services turned on.
 Logged into account.
 Have an item in your shopping cart.<br>

 Test Steps:
 1. Click on shopping cart icon